The Church in Exile

 Witnesses must persevere.

-This strengthening also helps the faithful understand the papacy more rightly.
+This strengthening also clarifies the papacy.
 Peter's confirmation does not mean uninterrupted public ease.
 The same apostle who is strengthened must later endure imprisonment, contradiction, and martyrdom.
-The Chair may therefore pass through affliction without ceasing to be the Chair.
+The Chair can therefore pass through affliction without ceasing to be the Chair.

-The Resurrection is not merely the vindication of truth;
+The Resurrection is not merely the vindication of truth.
+It is the strengthening of those who suffered for the truth.

 - in truth,